ankita-cmu/Data-viz-finalproject/README.md

 ![Cumulative cases](https://user-images.githubusercontent.com/67939647/89104762-4b246480-d3e1-11ea-9b6b-eb3d54b2c029.jpg)

-**How many more cases will the state see?**

-### Texas' testing capacity

-Texas appears to be lagging behind other populous states in testing for COVID-19.
-Public testing is available in San Antonio, Dallas, Austin and Houston, and more than 11,000 people have been tested in Texas as of March 24.
-Abbott said he expects the state to start testing 10,000 people weekly and is expecting 15,000 test kits from the Federal Emergency Management Agency.

 ### Comparison with other US states

 Texas ranked 3rd worst state in U.S. when fighting coronavirus

-**Should Texans panic**

-Texas is heading down a dangerous path, local leaders warn as coronavirus cases and hospitalizations surge.

-### Unemployment in Texas

-### Impact of reopening the state

 ### Current Hospitalization in Texas